-She learned to trust herself by practicing, by "putting her hands in it" and especially by seeing how much she was able to progress day after day.
+She learned to trust herself by practicing, by "putting her hands in it," and especially by seeing how much she was able to progress day after day.
 Not to mention the fact that, at Ironhack, you learn in a group.
-Having feedback, being able to share her questions and receiving support when things weren't going well were all essential elements in her learning process.
+Having feedback, being able to share her questions, and receiving support when things weren't going well were all essential elements in her learning process.

 "I came out of it energized.
 I was a new person, prepared for this new adventure that I was about to embark on. [...]
 Ironhack taught me that I can start from nothing and go far. [...]
 I had a really bad experience when I left the music business because of my burn out, my world collapsed and with the bootcamp I proved to myself that I was not an old dinosaur who could not do anything anymore, quite the contrary.
 Too often we think we are too old to learn new things, change careers, start a business, but we are not.
 In general, habits condition too much our way of doing things and of apprehending changes.
 You need to have a good environment and a good mindset to learn new things, that's what Ironhack gave me".

-Staying true to herself
+Staying True to Herself

-Jordane finally reconciled her life as a freelancer and a salaried employee by joining an agency just a few weeks after the bootcamp, and then, today, the Free group: "I didn't think I would find a job so quickly.
+Jordane finally reconciled her life as a freelancer and a salaried employee by joining an agency just a few weeks after the bootcamp and later, the Free group: "I didn't think I would find a job so quickly.
 Ironhack has a very good reputation in the UX world and companies are impressed to see the work we manage to do in 9 weeks.
 I felt confident talking about my background and I wasn't ashamed at all when I walked out even though I didn't have a specialized profile."

 To stay in line with her convictions (editor's note: she has been vegan for 8 years and practices "0 waste"), she had given herself the mission to accompany entrepreneurs in the field of ecology, health, or well-being.

 One might think that Jordane is already quite busy with all this, but that's not knowing her well.
-As if that wasn't enough, she set up a volunteer project “UX Challenger” with another Ironhacker, Morgane Favchtein, whom she met during the training to "give back what she benefited from".
+As if that wasn't enough, she set up a volunteer project “UX Challenger” with another Ironhacker, Morgane Favchtein, whom she met during the training to "give back what she benefited from."
 The principle is simple: 1 pitch = 1 project.
-Between the two of them, they regularly launch "design challenges" so that young designers can practice and offer them mentoring after the project is submitted.
+Between the two of them, they regularly launch "design challenges" so that young designers can practice and they offer mentoring after the project is submitted.
 "The designers in the making are very happy to have constructive feedback that will help them progress".

-Spontaneity is key
+Spontaneity is Key